Behavior modification facility: Regulations

 In the U.S. residential treatment programs are all monitored at the state level and many are JACHO accredited.
 States vary in requirements to open such centers.
 Due to the absence of regulation of these programs by the federal government and because many are not subject to state licensing or monitoring, the Federal Trade Commission has issued a guide for parents considering such placement.
-Due to irregular licensing practices and differences in the kinds of labels that facilities use themselves, it is unclear how many facilities exist in the United States.
+Due to irregular licensing practices and differences in the kinds of labels that facilities themselvea use, it is unclear how many facilities exist in the United States.